BG3-RAW-Mods/bg3-RAW-addon/README.md

 # BG3 RAW addon

 This mod is an addon to [Zerd's Rules As Written](https://github.com/ZerdBG3/RAW) for Baldur's Gate 3.
 Every changes will be proposed as a pull request to Zerd's repository.
+If accepted, they will be removed from this addon.

-It follow the same principles than Zerd's RAW and tries to be as close as possible to D&D 5th edition ruleset.
+It follows the same principles than Zerd's RAW and tries to be as close as possible to D&D 5th edition ruleset.
 While it can be used without the former, it is highly encouraged to use it.

 ## Requirement